AcuGIS/Nominatim-Server/README.rst

 Only for use on a clean Ubuntu 14!

-Before proceeding, see <a href="http://opennamesearch.org" target="blank"> OpenNameSearch.org </a> for limitations, etc..
+Before proceeding, see http://opennamesearch.org for limitations, etc..

 An Ubuntu 16 version has been contributed by @f1ana: https://github.com/f1ana